What is the mission of Professional Dimensions?

 New member receptions are held several times each year, to introduce new members to the Board and to other new members.
 At these receptions, Professional Dimensions’ history and committees are described and new members are encouraged to get involved.
 Participation in one of the committees is the best way to meet other members and benefit from the organization.

 How many Professional Dimensions members are there?

-Professional Dimensions currently has over 350+ active members.
+Professional Dimensions currently has more than 350+ active members.